-Now that you've washed your berries, it's time to dry them as thoroughly as possible.
-Do not be fooled: moisture is still the enemy.
+Step 3: Now that you've washed your berries, it's time to dry them as thoroughly as possible.
+Do not be fooled: Moisture is still the enemy.
 The same salad spinner you use to dry off greens can be used to wick the water from your berries.
-Line it with about 3 layers of paper towels in order to create a pillow for your berries, then spin your berries for about 15 seconds, or until they are completely dry.
+Line it with about three layers of paper towels in order to create a pillow for your berries, then spin your berries for about 15 seconds, or until they are completely dry.

-Instead of putting the berries back into the container they came in, where they will crowd each other, upgrade their digs.
-Place them in a sealable container lined with paper towels and leave the lid partially open as to avoid trapping moisture.
+Step 4: Instead of putting the berries back into the container they came in, where they will crowd each other, upgrade their digs.
+Place them in a sealable container lined with paper towels and leave the lid partially open to avoid trapping moisture.

-Once you've learned how to extend the lifespan of your berries, the real question becomes: what will you do with them?
-If you can resist eating all of your berries fresh, a blueberry tart, summer berry pudding, or raspberry swamp pie might be the ideal ending to your next summertime feast.
+Once you've learned how to extend the lifespan of your berries, the real question becomes: What will you do with them?
+Here are a few ideas...

 Do you have any tricks for keeping your berries fresh?
 Let us know in the comments!

 Photos by James Ransom.
 This article was originally published in June 2015, but we're sharing it again for berry season 2020.